NPSNZ Honours Information

 Images may be submitted as either prints or digital projected images.

 If you already have honours it is possible to submit a set at the same level but in a different category, in this case you will receive a certificate but not additional letters.
-Please talk to Diana Stewart if you are considering this.
+Please talk to the honours board secretary if you are considering this.

 HONOURS ARE AWARDED IN ONE OF THREE CATEGORIES: